facebook/fresco/docs/03-gotchas.md

 Never call ```DraweeView.setHierarchy``` with the same argument on two different views.
 Hierarchies are made up of Drawables, and Drawables on Android cannot be shared among multiple views.

-#### Don't use Drawables in more than one DraweeHierarchy
+#### Re-use Drawable resource IDs, not Java Drawable objects

 This is for the same reason as the above.
 Drawables cannot be shared in multiple views.

-You are completely free, of course, to use the same resourceID in multiple hierarchies and views.
-Android will create a separate instance of each Drawable for each view.
+You can freely use the same `@drawable` resource ID as a placeholder, error, or retry in multiple `SimpleDraweeViews` in XML.
+If you are using `GenericDraweeHierarchyBuilder`, you must call [Resources.getDrawable](http://developer.android.com/reference/android/content/res/Resources.html#getDrawable(int)) separate for *each* hierarchy.
+Do not call it just once and pass it to multiple hierarchies!

 #### Do not control hierarchy directly